-Legal Regulatory Framework for Media Operation
+Legal & Regulatory Framework for Media Operations in Ghana

-of free expression that includes exchange of ideas and interaction as well as respect for diverse opinion; and the repeal of the Criminal Libel Law in 2001, Section 208 of the country’s Criminal Code (1960) contains provisions that are inimical to free expression.
-Specifically, the following provisions under Section 208, which have been applied recently by security forces to intimate or harass journalists, can be highlighted:
+In spite of a Constitutional provision in Article 21 which recognises the importance of free expression that includes exchange of ideas and interaction as well as respect for diverse opinion, and the repeal of the Criminal Libel Law in 2001, Section 208 of the country’s Criminal Code (1960) contains provisions that are inimical to free expression.
+Specifically, the following provisions under Section 208, which have been applied recently by security forces to intimidate or harass journalists, can be highlighted:

-(1) Any person who publishes or reproduces any statement, rumour or report which is likely to cause fear and alarm to the public or to disturb the public peace knowing or having reason to believe that the statement, rumour or report is false is guilty of a misdemeanour.
+- Any person who publishes or reproduces any statement, rumour or report which is likely to cause fear and alarm to the public or to disturb the public peace knowing or having reason to believe that the statement, rumour or report is false is guilty of a misdemeanour.

-There are two main media regulatory institutions in Ghana are the National Media Commission (NMC), which deals mainly with media content, and the National Communications Authority (NCA) which is mainly responsible for frequency allocation, regulation and infrastructural development.
+There are two main media regulatory institutions in Ghana – the National Media Commission (NMC), which deals mainly with media content, and the National Communications Authority (NCA) which is mainly responsible for frequency allocation, regulation and infrastructural development.